-We met on the beach at dusk.
+We met with the Siberian man on the beach at dusk.
 The sea was almost invisible, melting into the darkening, violet haze.

-“Tell me, why is the Beehive destructive?”
+“Tell me, why are some fixed stars destructive?”
 I asked.

 “Well, these traditional astrologers of yours, they were not exactly serving a goddess, were they?” he replied, staring at the sky, waiting for the stars to appear.